Posted Date:December 21, 2017

 - Reasons for remaining cash balances are documented

 Direct Loan Reconciliation is a mandatory monthly process, as required under 34 CFR 685.300(b)(5).
-Your school should reconcile all cash (Drawdowns and Refunds of Cash) and disbursement records (Actual Disbursements and Adjustments) with information in the Common Origination and Disbursement (COD) System on an ongoing basis.
+A school should reconcile all cash (Drawdowns and Refunds of Cash) and disbursement records (Actual Disbursements and Adjustments) with information in the COD System on an ongoing basis.

 There are two types of reconciliation, which can be performed separately or simultaneously during the month, including:

 Direct Loan schools must also complete a final reconciliation to a zero ($0) Ending Cash Balance at the end of their processing year.
-This should occur within a month or two of your final disbursements but no later than the Program Year Closeout deadline, which is the last processing day in July of the year following the end of the Award Year.
-Information regarding this final reconciliation and the Program Year Closeout Deadline is published in Electronic Announcements posted to the Information for Financial Aid Professionals (IFAP) Web site, beginning in February prior to the deadline.
+This should occur within a month or two of the school’s final disbursements but no later than the Program Year Closeout deadline, which is the last processing day in July of the year following the end of the award year.
+Information regarding this final reconciliation and the Program Year Closeout Deadline is published in three (3) Electronic Announcements posted to the Information for Financial Aid Professionals (IFAP) website, in February, May, and July prior to the deadline.

 For additional information on Direct Loan Reconciliation, refer to the attached Questions and Answers document.
 If you have questions about this announcement or its attachment, contact the COD School Relations Center at 1-800-848-0978.
 You may also email CODSupport@ed.gov.